Available Light Film Festival, Whitehorse

 The breathtaking and bumpy Dempster Highway, a wilderness route, is best travelled in summertime.
-The 736-km (457-mi.) gravel roadway is Canada’s only all-weather road across the Arctic Circle.
+The 740-km (460-mi.) gravel roadway is Canada’s only all-weather road across the Arctic Circle.

-The paved Alaska Highway—celebrating its 75th anniversary this year—is one of the continent’s great wilderness drives.
+The paved Alaska Highway is one of the continent’s great wilderness drives.
+In 1942, a workforce of thousands of U.S. soldiers and Canadian and U.S. civilians built the lengthy highway in record time.
 It winds through eight communities, Kluane National Park and major attractions including the Sign Post Forest, the Northern Lights Centre and the Teslin Tlingit Heritage Centre.

 All kids brighten up at the chance to spy some wildlife.
 The Yukon Wildlife Preserve features 13 species of northern Canadian mammals in their natural environment—including woodland caribou, lynx, moose, mountain goats, wood bison and foxes.
 Open year-round, the preserve can be explored on self-guided walking/biking/skiing trails or by interpretive bus tour (www.yukonwildlife.ca).